-The University Museum occupies the first floor of the north wing of Faner Hall.
+The Sharp Museum occupies the first floor of the north wing of Faner Hall.
 This multipurpose building, in addition to the Museum, houses primarily the College of Liberal Arts.
 Completed in 1974, Faner Hall is an award-winning design in the "brutalism" architectural style popular in the mid to late 20th Century.
-The University Museum has 10,000 square feet of exhibition space in two halls, North and South.
+The Sharp Museum has 10,000 square feet of exhibition space in two halls, North and South.

 An exhibit space for collaborative Museum projects, this gallery usually features works by area high school students.